 Here are a few key areas that can be improved through brain apps:

 If you feel like your phone is taking away your ability to remember phone numbers, you’ll appreciate an app that helps improve your memory instead.
 Many of the most popular memory training apps, like Elevate, Fit Brains Trainer, and Peak, include games that sharpen your memory alongside various other cognitive exercises.

-If your memory is your main concern, you can choose an app that focuses only on this area.
 Eidetic uses an approach called Spaced Retention to train your brain to remember more facts.
 It uses different exercises to boost your ability to remember phone numbers, bank account numbers, quotes, and interesting facts.
 There are notifications that you can set to remind you to do more exercises (presumably once you’ve been using it long enough you won’t need a notification anymore!) and tests so that you can track your progress.
 Over time, the tests become more spaced out to help embed the information in your long-term memory.

 Brain training apps are extremely popular today, so your first task is to choose which one you prefer.
 The best apps include cognitive profiling tests so that you follow a personal set of brain training games, allow you to compare your progress with others and give you regular feedback on your progress.